A/B Testing #

 Analyzing the results #

-When the experiment is over you can view the resulting metrics by navigating to the Phases tab and clicking the name of the phase.
-This will take you to the Phase Details screen where you can see the start/end date and the configured variant split.
+When the experiment is over you can view the resulting metrics by expanding the Phase you wish to view.
+This will provide all the Phase details including the start/end date and the configured variant split, metrics results and participants list.

 The Goal Metrics section will display the counts of how many users received each variant specifically, as well as (for Count metrics) a breakdown of how many users sent an event after receiving the result.